timothystone/jax-ws-mtom/README.md

    that look at the `src/main` class paths where `target` and `build` may occur in package names.

 These Spring Initializr changes can be found in the commit history.

+### Add CXF for Spring Boot JAX-WS dependency

+Update the POM with proper GAV coordinates and add the CXF dependency.

+### Update the Spring Boot Application Properties

+Of note, is `server.context-path` is deprecated in favor of `server.servlet.context-path`.
+The `cxf.path` setting of `/` strips `services` from the default URL path created by CXF in Spring Boot.

 ## Lesson 131 — Create the FileWs Interface